 Check the knockout holes under the electrical panel and choose one that fits the transfer switch conduit.
 Remove the knockout and attach the cable to the electrical panel.

-Using a knockout hole, feed in the circuit wires from the transfer switch.
+Using a knockout hole, feed the circuit wires from the transfer switch.
 Each wire is marked according to the circuit it needs to be fed on, so be careful not to mismatch the circuits.

 - Take the priority circuit and remove the hot wire.